rtCamp/action-deploy-wordpress/README.md

 > **⚠️ Note:** To use this GitHub Action, you must have access to GitHub Actions.
 GitHub Actions are currently only available in public beta (you must apply for access).

-This action is a part of [GitHub Action library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).
+This action is a part of [GitHub Actions Library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).

 # Deploy WordPress - GitHub Action